Image & Video APIs

 If you would like more control over the color scheme for the player, you can customize this using the colors constructor parameter.

-To set the color scheme for the player, you need to specify three colors (as hex values) to be used for the base, accent and text:
+To set the color scheme for the player, you need to specify three colors (as hex values) to use for the base, accent and text:

-• The base color is used for the video player controls bar and information bar.
-It's also used for the central play button and right-click context menu.
+• The base color is for the video player controls bar and information bar.
+It's also for the central play button and right-click context menu.

 You can configure the color scheme as part of the <video> tag: